Suggested Use Cases

-The Logger is a 'last mile' Internet of Things sensor system.
+The LOGGER is a 'last mile' Internet of Things sensor system.
 It captures sensor data from sensors and logs the sensor history permanently in local memory.
-The Logger is a Web Server allowing direct obseration of the data that has been logged.
-The Logger can also control output pins.
-The Logger then reports to standard cloud based Internet of Things services uplinking the sensor data to the cloud.
+The LOGGER is a Web Server allowing direct obseration of the data that has been logged.
+The LOGGER can also control output pins.
+The LOGGER then reports to standard cloud based Internet of Things services uplinking the sensor data to the cloud.

-This is a web page directly from the Logger device showing a temperature
+This is a web page directly from the LOGGER device showing a temperature

-Logger seeks to combine sensing, actuation, and usage monitoring on a single platform and to meld those with long term history logging.
+The LOGGER seeks to combine sensing, actuation, and usage monitoring on a single platform and to meld those with long term history logging.
 Often missing in prior solutions is long term data capture (so history is not lost), actuation of outputs, integration of a large variety of sensors in a single device and a more general purpose software and sensor strategy.
 The display of the data is often not available at the point of data collection nor in real time.

-Logger offers a developers kit that uses a plug and play philosophy for sensors.
+The LOGGER offers a developers kit that uses a plug and play philosophy for sensors.
 A variety of simple inexpensive sensor modules are plugged in to a processor module to configure a data logging node targeted at a specific purpose.

-The Logger acts as a web server, the data collected is displayed on web pages hosted by the logger itself.
+The LOGGER acts as a web server, the data collected is displayed on web pages hosted by the LOGGER itself.
 This data is also available as XML making it available in machine readable form to computers on the internet.

 Use Case: Temperature Alerts

 The LOGGER keeps track of temperature over time.
 The base level processor module is capable of reporting temperature history and can send email alerts if the temperature is outside of a specified range.